josephmate/JavaMemoryLeakCookbook/01-get-heap-dump.md

 ```

-# 7. GC or CPU Overloaded
+# GC or CPU Overloaded

-# 8. Only JRE
+# Only JRE or Using Old Version of OpenJ9
+If you only have JRE, or you're using an old version of OpenJ9, you might

-## 1. How far apart the versions can be
+## jmap: How far apart the JRE can be from the JDK
-## 2. Core dump
+## Core dump

-# 9. jmap under the hood
+# jmap under the hood

-# 10. Eclipse OpenJ9
+# Eclipse OpenJ9
 OpenJ9 JDKs 8, 11, 12, and 13 do not support the jmap -dump option and JDK9 doesn't have jmap at all.

 <details>